Thraka/thraka.github.io/articles/tutorials/get-started/part-3-multiple-consoles.md

 ## Parents and Children

 Consoles can act as a parent for other consoles.
 Once a console is parented to another, it appears in the parent's `Children` collection.
-When you either set the `Parent` of one console to another, or add a console directly to the `Children` collection of another, the parent-child relationship is established between the two consoles.
+When you set the `Parent` of one console to another or add a console directly to the `Children` collection of another, the parent-child relationship is established between the two consoles.

 ```csharp
 static void Init()